 NOTE: UAM requires all students seeking a Bachelor of Science degree to complete at least seventeen hours of mathematics, natural sciences, or technology known as B.S.
 Identity Requirement courses.
+Courses to satisfy this Identity Requirement are listed in the current catalog.

-Bachelor of Science Degree in Spatial Information Systems

-(Geographic Information Systems (GIS) Option) Recommended Sequence of Courses\
+Bachelor of Science Degree in Spatial Information Systems Geographic Information Systems (GIS) Option Recommended Sequence of Courses